What to do if you have symptoms of COVID-19

 If you have tested positive for COVID-19, you will need to continue to self-isolate, which means staying in your room and avoiding contact with other people.

-You will need to start self-isolating as soon as you notice any symptoms of COVID-19 or when you get a positive COVID-19 test result if you have no symptoms.
+You will need to start self-isolating as soon as you notice any symptoms or when you get a positive test result if you have no symptoms.
 This is considered ‘day zero’ when counting your days in isolation.

-You must self-isolate for seven days from ‘day zero’.
+You must self-isolate for five days from ‘day zero’.

-You can end self-isolation if your symptoms have fully resolved or if they are mostly gone after your seven-day isolation period.
+You can end self-isolation if your symptoms have fully resolved or if they are mostly gone after your five-day isolation period.

 Wear a medical or respirator mask